ishaan2947/Project_2024/Report.md

 Bitonic Sort(Ishaan):
 Initialize MPI environment
-Determine rank and size
+Determine rank (process ID) and size (number of processes) Generate local portion of data

-Generate local portion of data
+Perform local sort on the data

-for stage = 1 to log2(size) do
+for k = 2 to number of processes step *2* do
-    for step = stage down to 1 do
+    for j = k / 2 down to 1 step /2/ do
-        partner = rank XOR 2^(step - 1)
+        partner = rank XOR j
         if rank < partner then
-            Send data to partner using MPI_Send
+            send data to partner using MPI_Send
-            Receive data from partner using MPI_Recv
+            receive data from partner using MPI_Recv
-            Merge received data with local data in ascending order else
+            merge data in ascending order
+        else
-            Receive data from partner using MPI_Recv
+            receive data from partner using MPI_Recv
-            Send data to partner using MPI_Send
+            send data to partner using MPI_Send
-            Merge received data with local data in descending order end if
+            merge data in descending order
+        end if
     end for
 end for

 Finalize MPI environment

 ### 2c.
 Evaluation plan - what and how will you measure and compare